csabo/lxc-backups/README.md

 # lxc-backups
-simple shell script to stop, backup and start your containers
+A simple shell script to automate the backup of your LXC containers.
+It will safely stop, backup then start your containers again.
+Options exist to control and exclude which containers.

+WIP
+TODO: Logging and Retention